-- This pub is part of the project, "Mapping the evolution of interactomes."
-Visit the project narrative for more background and context. - All associated code is available in this GitHub repository. - The data outputs from our actin identification pipeline are available here.
+- This pub is part of the project, "Annotating proteins based on critical functions."
+Visit the project narrative for more background and context. - All associated code is available in this GitHub repository.
+If you want to run your own actin candidate through the pipeline, you can use the Binder here and follow the instructions here. - The data outputs from our actin identification pipeline are available here.